 At HealthCorps we have developed three levels of research to accomplish two goals.
 First, we will demonstrate how our program is working, and second, we will share best practices and innovative ideas with the public through publications of studies and findings.
-Combined, these programs constitute our Living Laboratory-the first of its kind with a cohort of approximately 35,000 students from across multiple demographic groups including ethnic, regional and gender.
+Combined, these programs constitute our Living Laboratory-the first of its kind with students from across multiple demographic groups including ethnic, regional and gender.
 Through our research, we will be able to examine the effects of shifts in policy, both at the local level and the regional or state level.

 The impact research looks at several as important components of the program focused on how many individuals the program touches and influences.
 Because the program has a strong social marketing component in school, at home and in the community, it is important to examine the total impact.

 Impact metrics that we track are numbers in individuals: